maartyman/loama/documentation/access_grants_vs_dsnp.md

 ## Use Case

-We'll be looking into the use case of accessing an online resource identified by an URI.
+We'll be looking into the use case of getting permission such that later we can access the resource using the UMA protocol.
 This resource is managed by a Resource Server (RS).
 The Resource Owner (RO) can alter the policies on their resources via the Authorization Server (AS).
 The AS enforces the policies set by the RO when the RP interacts with the RS (possibly through a Client).